aaron-schnieder/dotnet-core-toxiproxy-test-automation/README.md

 ![Test Automation Overview](test-automation-architecture.png)

-### Toxiproxy Integration Test Workflow
+#### Hybrid Code Unit Test Workflow
-The following diagram provides an overview of the workflow for an integration test using Toxiproxy for chaos network testing.
+The following diagram provides an overview of the workflow for an hybrid code unit test using Toxiproxy for chaos network testing.

 1. Integration test method calls ToxiproxyClient with toxic to apply to proxy
 2. ToxiproxyClient creates a new proxy for the test